icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 * Hard problems are hard
 * The hardware is part of the domain that you are trying to solve
 * Similarities with code and the real world do not imply causal relationships
-* A model is only as good as the predictions it makes
+* A model is only as good as the predictions it makes and the explanatory power it has

 * Most _"best practices"_ rarely have any evidence to back up their claims, especially about being the best